Stability of Minkowski space and polyhomogeneity of the metric: Compactification

 The b-Sobolev spaces of order $k=0,1,2,\ldots$ are defined using a finite collection of vector fields $\sV\subset\Vb(M')$ such that at each point $p\in M$, the collection $\sV_p$ spans $\Tb_p M$, namely

 the norm on this space is the sum of the $L^2_\bop(M)$-norms of $u$ and its up to $k$-fold derivatives along elements of $\sV$.
 One defines $\rho_0^{b_0}\rho_I^{b_I}\rho_+^{b_+}\Hb^k(M)$ and its norm correspondingly.
-Note that the vector fields in $\sV$ are required to be tangent to $i^0$, $\scri^+$, and $i^+$, but \emph{not} to $\Sigma$; thus, we measure standard Sobolev regularity near $\Sigma$, and b- (conormal) regularity at $i^0$, $\scri^+$, and $i^+$.
+Note that the vector fields in $\sV$ are required to be tangent to $I^0$, $\scri^+$, and $I^+$, but \emph{not} to $\Sigma$; thus, we measure standard Sobolev regularity near $\Sigma$, and b- (conormal) regularity at $I^0$, $\scri^+$, and $I^+$.
 (Thus, our space $\Hb^k(M)$ would be denoted $\Hbext^k(M)$ in the notation of \cite[Appendix~B]{HormanderAnalysisPDE3}.)
 Due to the compactness of $M$, any two choices of collections $\sV$ and boundary defining functions $\rho_0,\rho_I,\rho_+$ give rise to the same b-Sobolev space, up to equivalence of norms.
+(For instance, any other defining function $\rho_0'$ of $I^0$ is related to $\rho_0$ by $\rho_0'=a\rho_0$ where $0<a\in\CI(M)$ (and thus by compactness of $M$, $C^{-1}\leq a\leq C$ for some $C>1$); the equality of the weighted spaces defined using $\rho_0$ or $\rho_0'$ is then a consequence of the fact that multiplication by $a^{b_0}$, or in fact by any smooth nonzero function on $M$ with smooth reciprocal, is an isomorphism on $\Hb^k(M)$.)
 The space $\Hb^\infty(M)=\bigcap_{k\geq 1}\Hb^k(M)$ and its weighted analogues have natural Fr\'echet space structures; we refer to their elements as \emph{conormal} functions.
-Weighted b-Sobolev spaces of sections of vector bundles on $M$ are defined using local trivializations.
-We will in particular use the space
+We shall also use function spaces with infinitely decaying weights, so for instance